niondevi/clipsidian/README.md

   <img src="./docs/options.png">
 </p>

+With Clipsidian you can setup several clipping actions.
+Each clipping action will show up in the context (right-click) menu of any selected text in any page, allowing you to easily capture that content in the right folder or note in your vault.

-Each clipping action can be configured with the following options:
+Clipping actions can be configured with the following options:

 ### Action Name